 Well, I didn’t become a haberdasher.
 Instead, I have mostly worked at a desk and stared at a computer screen.
 I can’t say this destiny was my dream, but I can’t say my dream fully died.
 For little did I know how many opportunities I would get to move family and friends for FREE!

 Although far from a profession, I still leapt at the chance to help people move.
 I even felt an electric charge when I saw the moving truck.
 After all, cannot one dream on a smaller scale?
 Cannot one feel like he is helping change people’s lives as he grabs one leg of a sofa?
 Cannot one feel like he’s on top of the world when he climbs into a broken-down rental truck?
 Cannot one still feel a sense of manliness that connects him to his ancestors when he lifts a box of linen above his head and eases it out the door?

 As I try get up from the couch to get another beer, I find the urge to move things still remains, but maybe it was best it never came to full fruition.
 My shuffleboard philosophy may not have bulked me, but it has kept me from chasing pills of vicodin with off-brand vodka.
 Physical moderation throughout the years has kept me in good shape and pain-free.
 That would have never happened if I didn’t listen to my reed-thin composition and pursued an all-out attack.

 And as I begin my slow descent of becoming a tinier and flintier version of myself, I have started cutting back even more on manly feats that would land me in the emergency room.
 Now I am more than willing to say no to:

 - Sowing 40 acres with a plow and a mule

 - Moving a walnut dining room set across town

 - Shoveling wet cement onto a driveway

-- Pushing a stalled car through a flooded street
+- Pushing a stalled car through a flooded intersection

 - Canoeing dried goods across a stormy lake